 Don’t forget the camera – the shakedown cruise on a new boat is a special moment – and you’ll love looking back at the pictures.
 A camera is also useful to take note of problems encountered and solutions made, for future reference.

 7. Don’t forget the insurance!

 In the excitement of the new boat, it can be easy to forget the simple things.
 Make sure you and your new boat are protected from the moment it becomes yours with Insure4Boats’ tailored boat insurance.
-Get an instant quote with our Lowest Price Guarantee today!
+Get an instant quote today!